gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 2. Passage retrieval: Extracts and ranks passages using surface-text techniques
 3.  answer processing: Extracts and ranks answers using NL techniques

+### Ranking Retrieved Passages 6 criteria
+1. The number of named entities of the right type in the passage
+2. The number of question keywords in the passage
+3. The longest exact sequence of question keywords that occurs in the passage
+4. The rank of the document from which the passage was extracted
+5. The proximity of the keywords from the original query to each other.
+6. The N-gram overlap between the passage and the question;

 ### Ranking candidate answers approach

-* Part-of-Speech Tagging  •Parsing.
-Named Entity Extraction.  •Determining Semantic Relations •Dictionaries
+* Part-of-Speech Tagging , Parsing,  Named Entity Extraction, Determining Semantic Relations •Dictionaries

 ### Microsoft AskMSR